The Punisher War Zone (1992 series): Reception

 The series was popular upon its original release.
-The launching of the series, which was the Punisher third simultaneously ongoing series at the time, marked the peak of the character's exploitation and popularity at the time.
+The launching of the series, which was the Punisher's third simultaneously ongoing series at the time, marked the peak of the character's exploitation and popularity at the time.

 Content

 In the beginning of the series publication Marvel still adhered to the comic code and even with the main character, Frank Castle, killing a criminal in the first issue no details or effects of the shooting is portrayed.
 This is in stark contrast to later Punisher series such as those by Garth Ennis.
 Despite this and other Punisher series remained controversial and rejected in some circuits.
 Upon the release of the hugely popular issue of Alpha Flight in which the character Northstar came out as gay the New York Magazine reported that a store in Bleecker Street in New York City resorted to making customers who wanted to buy a copy of it purchase an issue of the series The Punisher War Zone as well to combat hoarding of the comic.